 There are four basic categories of Kalsi-brand rotary seals that are used for retaining high differential pressure.
-Each of these seal categories requires a different hardware implementation.
-The first seal category is the broadest and includes many of our solid cross-section direct compression seals, such as our Wide Footprint, Hybrid, Enhanced Lubrication, and Plastic Lined seals.
+Each of these seal categories is tailored to a different hardware arrangement.
+The first category is the broadest and includes many of our solid cross-section direct compression seals, such as our Wide Footprint, Hybrid, Enhanced Lubrication, and Plastic Lined high pressure oil seals.
 The second and third categories are lip seals: our KLS® seals and washpipe packing.
 The fourth category is our BDRP seals™.
+What follows is a brief summary of each high pressure seal category.

-Category 1: Solid cross-section seals with waves on the pressurized lubricant side
+Category 1: Solid cross-section high pressure oil seals with waves on the pressurized lubricant side

 Category 1 Kalsi Seals are available in a variety of materials and high-pressure shaft seal designs.
 Seals with plastic-lined construction have the most pressure capacity, followed by seals with dual durometer construction.
-For a complete list of all our seal material options, visit our materials web page.
-Our rotary seal handbook provides more information on the various seal materials and geometries we offer, and provides detailed information about implementing Kalsi seals in rotating machinery.
+For a complete listing of all our seal material options, visit our materials web page.
+Our rotary seal handbook provides extensive information on the various seal materials and geometries we offer, and provides detailed information about how to implement our high pressure oil seals in rotating machinery.
+For additional information, call us at 281-240-6500 today and discover why we are a leading high pressure oil seal supplier.

 Category 2: KLS high pressure lip seals